leegivhan/CS50x/wk02/ceasar/ceasar-pseudo.md

 - Shift all characters from the string by 1.

 - If letter is alphabetical, rotate by command line argument.
-- Lower case letters should remain lower case letters.
+- Lower case letters should remain lower case letters. islower('A) -> false
-- Uppercase letters should remain uppercase.
+- Uppercase letters should remain uppercase. isupper('A) -> true
-- If character is not alphabetical, keep it the same
+- If character is not alphabetical, keep it the same isalpha('A) -> true